Easy Dill Pickle Soup Recipe: Creamy & Tangy

 chopped bacon and pickles on top of soup

-Eric’s favorite way to eat this soup is actually for breakfast, with an over-easy egg and habanero cheddar on top!
+This soup pairs well with a slice of crusty sourdough smothered in butter, grilled cheese sandwiches, sauerkraut, sausage, or even pierogis.
+Eric’s favorite way to eat this delicious dill pickle soup is actually for breakfast, with an over-easy egg and habanero cheddar shredded over the top!

 dill pickle soup featured image